diolemo/autodl-irssi-wiki/Automatic Installation.md

 We no longer maintain copy of the autodl-setup seedbox setup script.
-Here are some alternatives:
+It's recommended to follow the [[Manual Installation]] instructions provided in this wiki.
+Here are some automatic alternatives:

 * [SeedboxCreationScript](https://github.com/SeedboxCreator/SeedboxCreationScript)